pimbrouwers/Danom/README.md

 - Integrated with [ASP.NET Core](#aspnet-core-mvc-integration) and [Fluent Validation](#fluent-validation-integration).

 ## Design Goals
-- **Simplicity**: Easy to use API for common monadic operations.
+- Easy to use API for common monadic operations.
-- **Performance**: Efficient implementation to minimize overhead.
+- Efficient implementation to minimize overhead.
-- **Interoperability**: Seamless integration with existing C# code and libraries.
+- Seamless integration with existing C# code and libraries.
-- **Durability**: Prevent direct use of internal value, enforcing exhaustive matching.
+- Prevent direct use of internal value, enforcing exhaustive matching.

 ## Getting Started